 Three Forces That Shape An Investor’s Character

 If anyone’s interested in building a property portfolio, they usually focus on the mechanics and the doing.
-The asset selection, finance and those sorts of critical things.
-But we need to have a think about the psychological side of it as well because quite often, not a lot of people who are successfully building a portfolio does it.
-So today I want to chat about the three critical forces that shape a property investor’s character.
+The asset selection, the finance and those sorts of critical things.
+But we need to have a think about the psychological side of it as well—because, quite often, not a lot of people who want to successfully build their portfolio, do it.
+So, today, I want to chat about the three critical forces that shape a property investor’s character.

 The pain of discipline or the pain of regret and disappointment.

-That really comes from the habit that you form because it’s not easy to get up and exercise in the morning, it’s not easy to make the right food choices and it’s not easy to put your neck out and decide that you are going to be a property investor and do everything that you need to do.
-It requires some form of discipline and if you don’t do that, you would have some form of regret down the track.
+This really comes from the habits you form.
+Because it’s not easy to get up and exercise in the morning; it’s not easy to make the right food choices; it’s not easy to put your neck out and decide you are going to be a property investor—and to do everything you need to do to get there.
+It requires some form of discipline, and if you don’t do that, you will have some form of regret down the track.

-So my message is really simple today.
-It’s essential to guard your heart and guard what goes on your mind and shape the character of who you become whilst you are building this portfolio because it’s not just about the money.
-It’s about overcoming some conditions and building a portfolio that would hopefully become a legacy not only for your children but your grandchildren as well.
+So my message, today, is really simple.
+It’s essential to guard your heart, and guard what goes on in your mind, and shape the character of who you need to become while you are building this portfolio.
+Because it’s not just about the money.
+It’s about overcoming conditions and building a portfolio that will hopefully become a legacy; not only for your children but also for your grandchildren as well.
 You need to build a moat around you.
-Like a castle that has a moat to create that last line of defence.
+Like a castle that has a moat to create a last line of defence.
 You need to create a moat around yourself to protect your character when you’re building your property portfolio.